-At the end of your contract, the Carparison team will contact you to guide you through the process of returning your lease car.
-Once you have returned the vehicle, it will be inspected for general wear and tear.
+At the end of your contract, the funding agency will contact you to guide you through the process of returning your lease vehicle.
+Once you have returned the vehicle, it will be inspected for fair wear and tear.

 We understand cars endure a lot while out on the road, so moderate wear and tear is to be expected.
 We have compiled a list of acceptable damage so you know exactly what to expect when you are returning your car.
 This will also be outlined in your finance contract: